Universal CRT deployment

 From Visual Studio .NET through Visual Studio 2013, each major release of the C++ compiler and tools has included a new, standalone version of the Microsoft C Runtime (CRT) library.
 These standalone versions of the CRT were independent from, and to various degrees, incompatible with each other.
 For example, the CRT library used by Visual Studio 2012 was version 11, named msvcr110.dll, and the CRT used by Visual Studio 2013 was version 12, named msvcr120.dll.
 Beginning in Visual Studio 2015, it's no longer the case.
 Visual Studio 2015 and later versions of Visual Studio all use one Universal CRT.

-The Universal CRT is a Microsoft Windows operating system component included as part of the operating system in Windows 10.
-It's available for older operating systems, Windows Vista through Windows 8.1, by using Windows Update.
+The Universal CRT (UCRT) is a Microsoft Windows operating system component.
+It's included as part of the operating system in Windows 10 and Windows Server 2016 or later.
+The UCRT is available by using Windows Update on older operating systems that are still in extended support.
 Local deployment of the Universal CRT is supported, with some restrictions.

 The preferred method to centrally install the Universal CRT is to use Microsoft Windows Update.
 The Universal CRT is a Recommended update for all supported Microsoft Windows operating systems, so by default, most machines install it as part of the regular update process.
 The initial release of the Universal CRT was KB2999226.
 A later update with various bug fixes was made in KB3118401, and there have been additional updates with further bug fixes and new features.
 For more recent updates, search support.microsoft.com for Universal C Runtime or Universal CRT.